shehand/MyMalloc/README.md

 A java package that acts as mymalloc in C

-# Technologies Used
+## Technologies Used

-> -[x] Netbeans as a IDE for java programme developments.
+> Netbeans as a IDE for java programme developments.
 > ArrayList in java for hold free and allocated memory slots.